Joe McKee

-Joseph John Paul McKee (born 31 October 1992 in Glasgow, Scotland) is a Scottish footballer who plays as a midfielder for Dumbarton.
+Joseph John Paul McKee (born 31 October 1992) is a Scottish footballer who plays as a midfielder for Cumnock Juniors.

-McKee has previously played for Livingston, Burnley, Bolton Wanderers, Greenock Morton, Carlisle United, Falkirk and Queen of the South.
+McKee has previously played for Livingston, Burnley, Bolton Wanderers, Greenock Morton, Carlisle United, Falkirk, Queen of the South and Dumbarton.

 Club career

 Early career

 McKee started his career in the youth team of Dundee United in 2000 at the age of seven.
 He spent five years at Tannadice Park and progressed well at the club but left in 2005 due to unhappiness and joined Livingston.
 He settled well into life at Almondvale, as he knew youth teammate Robert Snodgrass as they went to the same school, St Mungo's Academy in Glasgow.
 McKee had a successful season for the under-19s in the 2008–09 season scoring 13 goals in 17 starts as they won the league title for the second consecutive season.
 He signed full-time for the club in October 2008, and went with the first team squad on a training tour to Italy playing against Parma Reserves.
 In March 2009 he was part of the squad for the Scottish Division One matches against St Johnstone and Queen of the South.
 In the summer of 2009, Livingston went into administration and faced demotion to the Scottish Division Three.
 He made his debut for Livingston on 1 August 2009 in the Scottish League Cup in a 3–0 defeat to Albion Rovers, replacing Michael Torrance in the second half.
 He then played in the first league game of the season, a 2–0 win over Montrose, coming on as a second-half substitute for Anthony McParland.